fortrabbit/help/README.md

 ## Avoid words list

-please do not use the following "bullshit" words:
+Please do not use the following "bullshit" words:

 * great
 * awesome